|

 bank1:x = 100; |

-@fy *= 1.03; |
+@x = 200; |

 Examples, array-series

+An array-series can be thought of as a parent series, containing sub-series in one or more dimensions, where these sub-series are accessed with (lists of) simple names.
+For instance, x may be a one-dimensional array-series, containing the sub-series x[a] and x[b].
+These sub-series are like any other normal timeseries, just stored inside the array-series.
 You may use single quotes for element access, so x[a] = x['a'], x[b] = x['b'], etc. Using quotes is the strict form, and using quotes, the element names may include any characters, for instance x['ab ? x22'].

 The following is an example of the use of array-series.
 In the example, #i and #j are lists of strings containing the sets of names spanning the dimensions, in this case a 3 x 3 structure [#i, #j] like this: